saltstack/salt/doc/topics/reactor/index.rst

 such as Salt Orchestrate.

 tl;dr: Rendering Reactor SLS files MUST be simple and quick.
 The new process started by the worker threads can be long-running.
+Using the reactor to fire an orchestrate runner would be ideal.

 Jinja Context
 -------------